Peopl3s/django-modern-rest/.github/pull_request_template.md

 -->

-- [ ] I have disclosed AI usage in this PR, if any AI / LLM / coding agent was participating in this making of this PR
+- [ ] I have disclosed AI usage in this PR, if any AI / LLM / coding agent was participating in the making of this PR
 - [ ] I have removed any "Co-Authored-By" lines that attribute coding agents
 - [ ] I have carefully reviewed the final result, produced by the AI, manually